 - Things will get worse.
 In an age-appropriate way, explain that this is a progressive disease and the brain will gradually lose its power to tell the body what to do.
 Preparing kids for behaviors they might see as the person gets sicker is kind for all involved.

 - Nothing is your fault.
 Grandma didn’t get Alzheimer’s because you were naughty or got a bad grade.
 It may help to explain that there are a lot of grandkids whose grandparent has the same disease.
 There are almost 6 million people in the United States with this disease.

-- Be respectful, kind and calm.
+- Be respectful, kind, and calm.
 While nobody can fix dementia, we’re not helpless is an important message.
 Your loved one will benefit from many activities like singing, looking at old photos, walks in the park.
 Kids will feel empowered if they’re given positive things to do.
-Kids learn how to treat the elderly from their parents so it’s important to stay calm, have some pre planned activities and to keep visits to just the right length.
+Kids learn how to treat the elderly from their parents so it’s important to stay calm, have some pre-planned activities, and keep visits to just the right length.
 Too short or too long invites negative issues for everyone.

 Also, make sure to subscribe to our YouTube channel.
 There you can see me in “action” and watch the bonus videos I share.